 But you’ll see there are some other marks on this cylinder.

-You’ll see that this compressed gas tank is stamped with a plus sign next to the gas cylinder date stamp.
+You’ll see that this compressed gas tank has a plus sign stamped next to the gas cylinder date stamp.

-This means that this cylinder was tested and rated for a 10% over fill.
+This means that this cylinder has a test and rate for a 10% over fill.

 Useful if you’re trying to get as much cf (cubic feet) of compressed gas into your tank.

-Because you’ll save money and trips for a gas refill.
+Because you’ll save money and trips for a gas bottle refill.

 When you find a star stamp next to the plus sign right by the tank date stamp.

 This means you have 10 years before the next test is due on this cylinder.

 If this was your tank of compressed gas.
 Then your cylinder was hydrostatically tested in January 2014.
-This gas tank was tested and is fine for a 10% overfill.
+The test for this gas tank makes it fine for a 10% overfill.